Panasonic: Panasonic Semiconductor Solutions

 Panasonic had been in the semiconductor industry since 1957, when it started the mass production of silicon transistors and bipolar ICs.
 From 2012 onwards the company had implemented a series of measures to boost productivity of the business, including transfers of its production facilities to a joint venture with TowerJazz, and the system-on-a-chip designing unit to Panasonic/Fujitsu joint venture Socionext.

 In 2019, Panasonic decided to sell its remaining chip business and the stake in the joint venture with TowerJazz to Nuvoton following heavy losses.

-Products
+Products and R&D

 Panasonic has offered a wide range of products and services, including air conditioners, refrigerators, washing machines, compressors, lighting, televisions, personal computers (Matsushita JR series, Let's Note), mobile phones (as a subsidiary of TCL Electronics), audio equipment, cameras, broadcasting equipment, projectors, automotive electronics, aircraft in-flight entertainment systems, semiconductors, lithium batteries, electrical components, optical devices, bicycles, electronic materials, video game systems (3DO), and photovoltaic modules.
 Ventilation appliances such as electric fans are manufactured under KDK and rebranded as Panasonic.

+In 2025, the World Intellectual Property Organization (WIPO)’s Annual PCT Review ranked Panasonic number of patent applications published under the PCT System as 6th in the world, with 2,094 patent applications being published during 2025.